 Conservation of our heritage

 We want our wider community to see our kiwi, to be part of the kiwi story.
 Our advocacy role has seen an increase of interaction between people and kiwi; it has engaged people in the kiwi struggle and has allowed some to be up close and personal with live kiwi.
-We want the wider community to have the opportunity to see and touch kiwi so they too can experience the emotional high of being with our national iconic bird.
+We want the wider community to have the opportunity to see kiwi so they too can experience the emotional high of being with our national iconic bird.

 Why kiwi conservation?

 Kiwis, it who we are.
 It’s what we all call ourselves … “kiwis”; and we want to make sure future generations can also be part of the kiwi story.
 Our main project is our Pūrangi Kiwi conservation project and kiwi has been our focus since inception.
 When we started the kiwi were quietly becoming extinct in many areas of Taranaki, they needed help.
 Our area was still a strong hold for the kiwi population and as a community we have taken responsibility for their welfare.